NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 It can interfere with debugging as it keeps the state of previous runs, for example the user password.
 You should delete this file when you change the configuration.

-[^bracket]: As a reminder `configuration.nix` contains a function that returns an [attribute set](https://nixos.org/manual/nix/stable/language/values.html#attribute-set) that follows the convention of a [module](https://nixos.org/manual/nixos/stable/index.html#sec-writing-modules).
-In the attribute set you describe how you want your NixOS system configured.

-[^password]: Warning: Do not use plain text passwords outside of this example unless you know what you are doing.
-See [`initialHashedPassword`] or [`ssh.authorizedKeys`] for more secure alternatives.

 [^nixpkgs]: Nixpkgs is the largest repository of Nix packages and NixOS modules.
 The repository is hosted on GitHub and maintained by the community, with official backing from the NixOS Foundation.

-[^nixosconf]: This [configuration template](https://github.com/NixOS/nixpkgs/blob/b4093a24a868708c06d93e9edf13de0b3228b9c7/nixos/modules/installer/tools/tools.nix#L122-L226) is used.

-[^nixosrebuild]: On NixOS you can create a virtual machine using `nixos-rebuild build-vm -I nixos-config=./configuration.nix`, which wraps the original command.